ch3repatz/ch3repatz.github.io/about.md

 permalink: /about/
 ---

 I have 10+ years of experience in reverse engineering.
-Last 3 years I have been researchin iOS/Android applications, malware and system internals.
+Last 3 years I have been researching iOS/Android applications, malware and system internals.

 Contacts: